Let's do a little bit of math...

 You decided to sign up on a social network.

-You created a profile, posted information, then disappear.
+You created a profile, posted information, and then disappeared.

 Your followers start to wonder what happened to you.